adrian-dybwad/DGTCentaurMods/src/universalchess/MODULE_SUMMARY.md

 ## board/ Module

-Hardware abstraction layer for interacting with the DGT Centaur chess board.
+Hardware abstraction layer for interacting with the chess board.

 ### board.py